ZALTRAP® 25 mg/ml concentrate for solution for infusion

-Men and women who can father or have children should use effective contraception:
+Women who can have children must use effective contraception:

 - during treatment with ZALTRAP and

-- for at least 6 months after the last dose of treatment.
+- for 3 months after the last dose of treatment.

 You may have side effects that affect your sight, concentration or ability to react.
 If this happens, do not drive or use any tools or machines.